 Potential Causes of Acquired Bleeding

-Another, much more common cause of acquired bleeding is the impact of certain drugs that suppress the production of coagulation factors, such as coumarin derivates like warfarin.
-Patients that receive these drugs have reduced concentrations of coagulation factors II, VII, IX and X. Overdosing of warfarin or surgical intervention in these patients can lead to life-threatening bleeding conditions.
-Therefore, such patients require tight monitoring of their coagulation status in order to avoid bleeding.
+A much more common cause of acquired bleeding, however, is the impact of certain drugs that suppress the production of coagulation factors, such as coumarin derivatives like warfarin.
+Patients who receive these drugs have reduced concentrations of coagulation factors II, VII, IX and X, and thus require tight monitoring of their coagulation status.
+Overdosing of warfarin or surgical intervention in these patients can lead to life-threatening bleeding conditions.
 Before surgery, these patients need anticoagulant reversal in order to restore normal coagulation.

-Accidents and surgical interventions in general can also lead to massive blood loss and subsequently to a critical reduction in coagulation factors.
-In addition to bleeding caused by the injury or the surgical intervention itself (surgical bleeding), the critical reduction in the level of coagulation factors can lead to additional non-surgical bleeding complications that can be difficult to control (e.g., coagulopathic bleeding).
-Such patients can have critically low concentrations of basically all coagulation factors.
+Accidental injuries and surgical interventions in general can also lead to massive blood loss resulting in a critical reduction in the level of coagulation factors which can lead to additional non-surgical bleeding complications (e.g., coagulopathic bleeding).
+Patients with this type of difficult-to-control bleeding can have critically low concentrations of all coagulation factors.
 In general, it is necessary to replace coagulation factors with allogenic blood products or coagulation factor concentrates in order to reverse the critical condition.